Victorcorcos/liero-hacks/mods/mod_guide.md

     createOnExp: 2,

     /*
-      Which dirt mask sprite to use. -1 is none.
+      Which dirt mask sprite to use.
+      -1 is none.
+      0 destroy dirt
+      4 creates brown dirt
+      6 creates green dirt
     */
     dirtEffect: -1,